-Additional examples of items and their classifications can be found in 2009 NAEP Mathematics Assessment and Item Specifications as well as on the National Center for Education Statistics' website: http://nces.ed.gov/nationsreportcard/itmrls/.
+Additional examples of items and their classifications can be found in Assessment and Item Specifications for the NAEP Mathematics Assessment as well as on the National Center for Education Statistics' website: http://nces.ed.gov/nationsreportcard/itmrlsx/.
 All the released items from recent mathematics assessments can be accessed from this site.
 The complexity classification is available only for items beginning with the 2005 assessment since this was the first year that the framework specified this dimension.